FRIDAY & SATURDAY: RCPD road restrictions on Moro & 12th St start at 11 PM.

 General FAQs

-Midtown Land Company, LLC (an affiliate of Back 9 Development) will be constructing the hotel and public-private parking garage at the northeast corner of 12th St and Laramie St.
+Midtown Land Company, LLC (an affiliate of Back 9 Development) will be constructing the hotel and private parking garage at the northwest corner of 12th St and Laramie St.

-During the construction of Midtown, on-street parking along 12th St (between Moro St and Laramie St) and parking along Laramie St will not be available.
+During various construction phases of the project, on-street parking along 12th St (between Moro St and Laramie St) and parking along Laramie St will not be available.
 Traffic impacts may include lane reductions throughout the project and full closures as public infrastructure improvements begin.

 The Aggieville Community Vision requires a funding source to finance public improvements like multi-story parking garages, landscaping, and street amenities.
 One of those sources is a Tax Increment Financing (TIF) district.